-They build, supply, and service world-class engines and power systems that make our entire global economy go.
+They build, supply and service world-class engines and power systems that make our entire global economy go.

-The company is working on a nearly $5 billion per year project to build nuclear reactors for the United Kingdom.
+The company is working on a nearly $5 billion-per-year project to build nuclear reactors for the United Kingdom.

-They make jet engines for the Airbus A330, 340, 350, and 380... plus the Boeing 777 and 787 Dreamliner.
+They make jet engines for the Airbus A330, 340, 350 and 380... plus the Boeing 777 and 787 Dreamliner.

-They have a $2.6 billion deal to supply 650 F-130 jet engines to the United States Air Force.
+They have a $2.6 billion deal to supply 650 F130 jet engines to the United States Air Force.

-The company has built a new microgrid battery container that produces 14X more energy than a Tesla model X.
+The company has built a new microgrid battery container that produces 14X more energy than a Tesla Model X.

-They built a new methanol engine for ships that is both safer and easier to store than traditional fuels.
+They built a new engine for ships that uses methanol, which is both safer and easier to store than traditional fuels.

-They build massive 2000 horsepower super-engines for sport fishing boats and luxury yachts.
+They build massive, 2,000-horsepower super-engines for leisure fishing boats and luxury yachts.

-They’re building these amazing hyper-quiet trains that reduce noise by 75%... while using up to 30% less fuel!
+They’re building these amazing, hyper-quiet trains that reduce noise by 75%... while using up to 30% less fuel!

 They supply propulsion systems for Svitzer tugboats in Brazil.